Victor-Tilheri/my-website/README.md

 # My personal website

 ## About
-This website was fully made with React.
+This is my personal website used as portfolio.

+Single Page Application fully responsive, developed using React